rajuranpe/Minesweeper/README.md

 # Miinaharava
-A Minesweeper game I created in 2014.
+A Minesweeper game I created in 2014 for a school project.
 The comments are in Finnish :(